-Investigations for use of deadly force or attempted deadly force by a Spokane Police Officer, involve separate investigations.
+Investigations for use of deadly force by a Spokane Police Officer, involve separate investigations.
 The investigations will include:

 - A. A criminal investigation of the involved officer(s) conducted by an outside agency in accordance with the SIIR Protocol. - B. An administrative investigation conducted by the Spokane Police Department's Internal Affairs office to determine if there were any violations of department policy.